akhilsadam/positional-iss/doc/api.md

  - Parameters:
    -  N/A
  - Responses:
-   -  A 200 response will: Return a list of countries.
+   -  A `200` response will : Return a list of countries.

  - Example: `curl -X GET http://0.0.0.0:5026/country -H "accept: application/json"` yields:
 ```